tamnil/docker-abbreviation/README.md

     cd ~/.oh-my-zsh/custom/plugins
     git clone https://github.com/tamnil/zsh-docker-abbreviation
 ```
-### Load the plugin ins .zshrc
+### Load the plugin in .zshrc

 ~/.zshrc  :

     plugins=( [...] zsh-docker-abbreviation )

 Start a new ZSH session or reload the configuration:

 ```